IamSreeman/IamSreeman.github.io/_posts/2024-10-11-Toriyama-Akira.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/218ELDhIiGY?si=1SEu8eSnQZ9Hnjvd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 3) **Bleach**: Arguably, the biggest flaw of Dragon Ball is that the protagonist is oftentimes an idiot.
 The other 2 series followed this for comedic purposes, but Bleach instead made [Ichigo Kurosaki](https://bleach.fandom.com/wiki/Ichigo_Kurosaki){:target="_blank"} as an intelligent guy.
 For comedic purposes, Kubo introduced [Kon](https://bleach.fandom.com/wiki/Kon){:target="_blank"} etc. But in my opinion in DBZ, Goku wasnt an idiot, he was just naive.
 But in Dragon Ball Super, they made him dumb.
 [Dragon Ball Super](https://dragonball.fandom.com/wiki/Dragon_Ball_Super_(manga)){:target="_blank"} is written by Toyotarou.
 He was once writing DB fan fiction.
 For Dragon Ball Super, Toriyama did some character design, etc, but Toyotarou was largely the guy behind it.
 Like Dragon Ball GT, Dragon Ball Super did not live up to the great series that Toriyama created.
 I consider neither of these 2 as canon.
+Bleach is also the spiritual successor of the drip in Dragon Ball and YuYu Hakusho.
+Jujutsu Kaisen is arguably the current successor for the drip.
+All these 4 series have stylish character designs.<br>

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/6ynzzAm48x8?si=uYAiQfemPtOCU2rd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>